Board of Directors

 Daniel S. Cartwright joined Federal Union in 1975, where he was active in Youth for Federal Union.
 He joined the Federal Union/AUD Board in the 1970s and has served as a Director ever since.
 An attorney and head of his own firm, Cartwright is a frequent lecturer on legal and ethical issues, and has also been President of the Houston Council for Drugs and Alcohol.
 Dan received the Waggoner Foundation's Jay Waggoner Distinguished Service Award in 2001.
 He served on the 2008 National Presidential Campaign Committee of Sen. Evan Bayh (D-IN).

-Nicholas Hager, is a Magistrate at the Supreme Court of Virginia.
+Nicholas Hager is a Magistrate at the Supreme Court of Virginia.
 He was an Associate at Molden and Associates and a Research Assistant at the Emory University School of Law.
-He holds a Juris Doctor in International Law and Legal Studies from the Emory University School of Law, a Master of Science in Global Politics from the London School of Economics and Political Science, and a Bachelor of Arts in Government (with Honors) and Philosophy from George Mason University.
+He holds a Juris Doctor from the Emory University School of Law, a Master of Science in Global Politics from the London School of Economics and Political Science, and a Bachelor of Arts in Government (with Honors) and Philosophy from George Mason University.
 A longtime student of global governance, he is particularly interested in the political dynamics of international legal institutions such as the International Criminal Court.

-Chris Hamer, Ph.D., is a Visiting Associate Professor in the School of Physics at the University of New South Wales in Sydney, Australia.
+Chris Hamer, Ph.D., is an Honorary Associate Professor in the School of Physics at the University of New South Wales in Sydney, Australia.
 He obtained his Ph.D. from the California Institute of Technology, and then held research positions at the Universities of Cambridge, Liverpool and Melbourne, before becoming a Senior Research Associate at the Australian National University for seven years, and finally joining the faculty at UNSW.
-He founded the World Citizens Association (Australia), and is President of Scientists for Global Responsbility (Australia).
-He wrote a book titled A Global Parliament: Principles of World Federation.
+He founded the World Citizens Association (Australia), and is President of Scientists for Global Responsibility (Australia).
+He wrote a book in 1998 entitled A Global Parliament: Principles of World Federation.
+More recently, he has become President of the Coalition for a World Security Community of democratic nations, see their website at https://coalitionforawsc.org/.

 Steve H. Hanke, Ph.D., is a Professor of Applied Economics and Co-Director of The Johns Hopkins Institute for Applied Economics, Global Health, and the Study of Business Enterprise.
-He is a columnist at Forbes Magazine, a well-known currency reformer, and a currency and commodity trader.
+He is a well-known currency reformer, a currency and commodity trader, a contributing editor at Central Banking in London, a contributor at National Review, and a former columnist at Forbes Magazine.
 Prof. Hanke served on President Reagan’s Council of Economic Advisers, has been an adviser to five foreign heads of state and five foreign cabinet ministers, and held a cabinet-level rank in both Lithuania and Montenegro.
 He has been awarded seven honorary doctorate degrees and is an Honorary Professor at three foreign universities.
 He was President of Toronto Trust Argentina in Buenos Aires in 1995, when it was the world’s best-performing mutual fund.
 In 1998, he was named one of the twenty-five most influential people in the world by World Trade Magazine.

 William M. Irvine, Ph.D., is a Professor of Astronomy at the University of Massachusetts, Amherst.
-He is also Vice President of the Commission on Bio-astronomy at the International Astronomical Union.
 Prior to joining the Advisory Board at the Streit Council, he was a member of Federal Union and later AUD.
 Irvine was Visiting Professor at the National Astronomical Observatories in Japan in 1990, as well as Acting Scientific Director at the Onsala Space Observatory in Sweden from 1979-81.
 He also was Visiting Professor at the Kanazawa Institute of Technology in 1977 and Chairman of the Division for Planetary Sciences at American Astronomical Society from 1973-74.
 Irvine has published extensively.

-Donald N. Jensen holds an M.A. and a Ph.D. in government from Harvard, taught at Harvard, Cornell, and Stanford Universities, was in the Foreign Service from 1985 to 1996 serving as Deputy Chief at the U.S. Embassy's Political/Internal Section in Moscow and Political Officer at the U.S. Embassy in Sofia, Bulgaria.
+Donald N. Jensen holds an M.A. and a Ph.D. in government from Harvard; taught at Harvard, Cornell, and Stanford Universities; and was in the Foreign Service from 1985 to 1996 serving as Deputy Chief at the U.S. Embassy's Political/Internal Section in Moscow, and Political Officer at the U.S. Embassy in Sofia, Bulgaria.
 Jenson was a consultant/commentator for the PBS program "Return of the Czar," which won the Overseas Press Club's Edward R. Murrow Award for distinguished reporting of international affairs in 2001.
-He is currently an Associate Fellow at the Gino Germani Institute for Social Sciences and Strategic Studies.
 He was previously a Senior Fellow at the Center for European Policy Analysis, a Senior Fellow at the Center for Transatlantic Relations, a Visiting Scholar at NATO Defense College, the Director of Communications at Radio Free Europe/Radio Liberty in Washington DC (previously RFE/RL Director in Prague), and a Visiting Professor of Comparative Politics at George Washington University.
 Jensen was recognized for his work in the publication of Who's Who in America.

 Richard Rosecrance, Ph.D., is an Associate with the International Security Program at the John F. Kennedy School of Government's Belfer Center for Science and International Affairs.
 He is also a Research Professor of Political Science at the University of California, Los Angeles.
 He was previously an Adjunct Professor in Public Policy at the Kennedy School, a Senior Fellow at the Belfer Center, Director of the Burkle Center for International Relations at UCLA, and President of the International Studies Association.
 Rosecrance also served on the Policy Planning Council of the Department of State.
 He held university posts at Cornell and Berkeley and visiting positions at IISS, Kings College (London), the London School of Economics, the European University Institute (Florence), and the Australian National University.
 He received, among many others, Guggenheim, Rockefeller, Ford, Carnegie, and most recently, Fulbright fellowships.
 His books include The Rise of the Trading State (1986); The Rise of the Virtual State (1999); and No More State?
 (2006, editor).
 He is at work on a book called Mergers and International Politics, which compares the U.S. with European political and economic strategies.